ome/omero_search_engine/README.rst

 IDR Searcher
 ------------
-IDR-searcher is an Elasticsearch-based search engine developed for IDR (Image Data Resource) to index and analyse metadata stored as key–value pairs.
+IDR searcher is an Elasticsearch-based search engine developed for IDR (Image Data Resource) to index and analyse metadata stored as key–value pairs.
 It supports both simple lookups and complex queries across large datasets, with synchronous and asynchronous search capabilities.

 The system connects directly to OMERO databases and also supports CSV data sources.
 All functionality is exposed through REST APIs (GET/POST) using JSON, enabling easy integration with web applications and backend services.

-Although built for IDR, IDR-searcher can be used as a backend search service for any application where data resides in an OMERO database or supported CSV format and is intended for public access.
+Although built for IDR, IDR searcher can be used as a backend search service for any application where data resides in an OMERO database or supported CSV format and is intended for public access.

 Key Features
 ============